The Apocalypse Trilogy

 12 December, 1986

-In a world after the nuclear apocalypse a scholar helps a small group of children and adults survive, staying with them in the basement of the former museum of history.
-In his mind he writes letters to his son — though it is obvious that they will never be read.
+In a desolate world following the nuclear apocalypse, a scholar helps a small group of adults and children survive in the basement of a former museum of history.
+In his mind, he writes letters to his only son that will never be read and tries to find shreds of hope in his new reality.

 A Visitor to a Museum (1989)